 Investors and management would like to know how much of Company A’s growth is attributable to industrial growth and how much resulted from more aggressive marketing.
-Each company’s sales would have increased $2 billion if they shared in the growth equally.
+Each company’s sales would have increased by $2 billion if they shared in the growth equally.
 Since Company A’s sales increased $4 billion we can conclude that $2 billion resulted from its added marketing efforts.
 What is gained in market share by one company must be lost by another.
 What caused the decline in Company C and D’s market shares?
-Perhaps fewer first time robotic buyers patronized these companies.
+Perhaps fewer first-time robotic buyers patronized these companies.
 Or, some robotics buyers may have switched from C or D to B or A.

 Economists and financial analysts use market share to measure the concentration of an industry.
 A high concentration enables an industry to have more economic power in setting its prices.
-Monopolies have a market share of 100 percent, because by definition there is only one provider of a good or service.
+Monopolies have a market share of 100 percent because by definition there is only one provider of a good or service.
 Government officials usually believe a monopoly's market power is sufficient to warrant regulation.
-Industries where the market share of the four largest companies is equal or greater than 40 percent are considered oligopolies.
+Industries, where the market share of the four largest companies is equal to or greater than 40 percent, are considered oligopolies.
 Oligopolies compete fiercely to gain market share.
 Even the largest companies in a perfectly competitive industry have very low market shares.
 They have no control of the market.
 These companies are price takers because they are too small to influence the price of a good or service.

 Dig Deeper With These Free Lessons: